GoogleCloudPlatform/cloud-foundation-fabric/modules/iot-core/README.md

 # tftest:modules=1:resources=2

 ```

+Now, we can test sending telemetry messages from devices to our IoT Platform, for example using the MQTT demo client at https://github.com/googleapis/nodejs-iot/tree/main/samples/mqtt_example

 ## Example with specific PubSub topics for custom MQTT topics

 If you need to match specific MQTT topics (eg, /temperature) into specific PubSub topics, you can use extra_telemetry_pub_sub_topic_ids for that, as in the following example: